 - Logistics Analyst/Manager

 The responsibilities of a logistics analyst or manager may involve such areas as logistics information systems, warehouse and distribution operations, planning, forecasting, purchasing and customer service.
 Logistics analysts often focus on one specific function, while a logistics manager is more likely to act in a supervisory capacity, overseeing the work of multiple analysts.
-The annual salary range for logistics analysts is between $41,358 and $61,015, while logistics managers earn between $48,383 and $76,574.*
+Median salaries (including bonuses and commissions) inched up from $94,000 last year to $95,000 in 2015, with 60 percent of the respondents saying that their compensation continues to improve or keep pace with the cost of living. *1

 - Supply Chain Analyst

 The primary role of a supply chain analyst is to support and assist the supply chain manager.
 Common job responsibilities include analyzing individual aspects of the supply chain, clearly outlining standard business processes, facilitating communication between different areas of the supply chain and evaluating best practices within the supply chain industry.
-Supply chain analysts typically earn an annual salary of $45,493 to $63,091.*
+A Supply Chain Analyst earns an average salary of $56,628 per year and a range between $40,665 and $77,521. *2

 - Supply Chain Manager

 A supply chain manager oversees all aspects of the supply chain and ensures that policies and practices are being implemented correctly.
 This individual is also tasked with developing new and innovative ways to improve efficiency and performance overall.
 This job requires competency in a wide range of subject areas, including transportation, operations management, logistics strategy, cost/benefit analysis and supplier operations.
-The average supply chain manager makes between $64,947 and $97,349 annually.*
+Supply Chain Managers varies from around $50K to approximately $123K; choice pay grades include potential for bonuses and profit sharing as high as $18K and $16K, respectively.
+The company is the biggest factor affecting pay for this group, followed by the particular city and tenure.
+According to payscale.com *2

 - Fleet Manager

 Most often found in distribution or retail, the position of warehouse operations manager comes with the responsibility of ensuring accurate inventories, determining proper placement of product within the facility, managing warehouse personnel and keeping the facility in compliance with all safety protocols.
-Warehouse operations managers typically earn an annual salary of $64,000.**
+Warehouse operations managers typically earn an annual salary between $29,045 and $69,580.
+The median salary for a Warehouse manager is $49,146. *2

 - Facilities Manager

 Facilities managers are responsible for managing and maintaining a company’s equipment, buildings and grounds.
 Other duties include ensuring compliance with safety codes and establishing contracts with suppliers.
-The average annual salary for a facilities manager is between $46,867 and $76,077.*
+The average annual salary for a facilities manager is between $38,280 and $95,372.
+The median salary for a Facilities Manager is $62,226. *2

 Job Outlook for Supply Chain Management Careers